dotnet/roslyn/Manual-Testing.md

 ## <a name="newlanguagefeaturetesting">New Language Feature Testing</a>

 - Test phases
-    - **Merge Signoff**: Can the language feature be merged? with all *Internal Dogfooding Requirements* met and all *Product Features* free of crashes and asserts?
+    - **Merge Signoff**: Can the language feature be merged?
-        - Meet Internal Dogfooding Requirements
-            - Critical IDE features (marked with a :fast_forward: in the areas of **Typing**, **Navigating**, and **Viewing** must function as expected.
+        - Critical IDE features in the areas of **Typing**, **Navigating**, and **Viewing** must function as expected.
 Any non-trivial issues in these areas block language feature merging.
+            - These are marked with a :fast_forward:.
         - All product features are free of crashes, asserts, and hangs.
     - **Feature Signoff**: Per-feature signoff with links to non-blocking issues.
     - **Feature Suggestions**: What can we add to the product to make the new language feature delightful to use?